dbbs-lab/bsb-core/docs/topology/intro.rst

 =======

-The topology module allows you to make abstract descriptions of the spatial layout of pieces of the region you are modelling. :class:`Partitions
+The topology module allows you to make abstract descriptions of the spatial layout of pieces of the region you are modelling. :doc:`Partitions
-<.topology.partition.Partition>` define shapes such as layers, cubes, spheres, and meshes.
+</topology/partitions>` define shapes such as layers, cubes, spheres, and meshes.
-:class:`Regions <.topology.region.Region>` put partitions together by arranging them hierarchically.
+:doc:`Regions </topology/regions>` put partitions together by arranging them hierarchically.
 The topology is formed as a tree of regions, that end downstream in a terminal set of partitions.